-I VENTURED TO NORTHPORT along M-22 in late May with my partner, Nancy, where we thoroughly enjoyed a beautiful spring outing.
+I VENTURED TO NORTHPORT along M-22 in late May with my partner, Nancy in tow.
+We thoroughly enjoyed a beautiful spring outing.
 An early dinner at Fischer’s Happy Hour Tavern was in the cards.
-What a treat as it was Nancy's introduction to the iconic spot and had been ten years since I had last visited the very special restaurant and tavern.
-It is now in the able hands of third-generation family members.
+What a treat.
+It was to be Nancy's introduction to the iconic spot.
+It had been ten years since I had last visited the restaurant and tavern.
+It is now in the capable hands of third-generation family members.

-I took the middle roads through the Leelanau Peninsula enjoying the orchards, vineyards, and farms and the many turns the peninsula's roads offer.
+Veering off M-22, I took the middle roads through the Leelanau Peninsula enjoying the orchards, vineyards, and farms and the many turns the peninsula's roads offer.
 What a blast.
-Through some good fortune, which often can be elusive on my adventures, I ended 1/10th of a mile south of the restaurant.
-I was amazed at my boy scout-like bearings as I could not admit to Nancy that I was basically lost.
+Through good fortune, which often can be elusive on my road adventures, I ended 1/10th of a mile south of the restaurant.
+I was amazed at my boy scout-like bearings as I could not admit to Nancy that I was thinking I was quite lost.

 Moving forward fifty years, Nancy and I settled on splitting their 4-piece chicken basket after thoroughly enjoying an appetizer of bacon-wrapped fresh asparagus and a cup of cream of asparagus soup.
 It was sumptuous and hot and still very reasonably priced.

 It was absolutely great to be back at Fischer's.
 Thank you, kids!